linode/apl-docs/docs/for-devs/get-started/overview.md

 ---
 slug: overview
-title: Get started with Otomi for Developers Labs
+title: Get started with Otomi Labs
 sidebar_label: Get Started Labs
 ---

-**Otomi getting started labs for developers**
+**Otomi get started labs**

 Welcome to Otomi!
-If you are a developer and are going to use Otomi, these getting started labs are for you.
-Step by step we'll guide you in using Otomi to deploy and manage your containerized applications.
-The getting started with Otomi for developers contains a set of labs to cover the most common developer activities.
+If you are going to use Otomi, these getting started labs are for you.
+Step by step we'll guide you in using Otomi to build, deploy and manage your containerized applications.
+The getting started with Otomi contains a set of labs to cover the most common activities performed by developer- and/or DevOps teams.

 ---